troclaux/notes/algorithms.md

 jargons:
 - adaptive: faster for partially sorted data sets
 - stable: does not change the relative order of elements with equal keys
-- in-place: only requires a constant amount of memory
+- in-place: algorithm that operates on its input data structure without needing an auxiliary data structure
 - online: can sort a list as it receives it
 - space complexity: measure of the amount of memory used by an algorithm as the input size grows
 - time complexity: measure of the runtime of an algorithm as the input size grows